kubernetes/kubernetes/docs/proposals/volume-provisioning.md

     periodically retries finding a matching volume or storage class again until a match is found.
 The claim is `Pending` during this period.

-4. With StorageClass instance, the controller finds volume plugin specified by StorageClass.ProvisionerType.
+4. With StorageClass instance, the controller updates the claim:
+       * `claim.Spec.Class = storageClass.Name`
+       * `claim.Annotations["volume.beta.kubernetes.io/storage-provisioner"] = storageClass.Provisioner`

+* **In-tree provisioning**

+   The controller tries to find an internal volume plugin referenced by `storageClass.Provisioner`.
+If it is found:

+  5. The internal provisioner implements interface`ProvisionableVolumePlugin`,
-5. All provisioners are in-tree; they implement an interface called `ProvisionableVolumePlugin`, which has a method called `NewProvisioner` that returns a new provisioner.
+      which has a method called `NewProvisioner` that returns a new provisioner.

   6. The controller calls volume plugin `Provision` with ProvisionerParameters from the `StorageClass` configuration object.

-7. If `Provision` returns an error, the controller generates an event on the claim and goes back to step 1., i.e. it will retry provisioning periodically
+  7. If `Provision` returns an error, the controller generates an event on the claim and goes back to step 1., i.e. it will retry provisioning periodically.

   8. If `Provision` returns no error, the controller creates the returned `api.PersistentVolume`, fills its `Class` attribute with `claim.Spec.Class` and makes it already bound to the claim

     1. If the create operation for the `api.PersistentVolume` fails, it is retried

     2. If the create operation does not succeed in reasonable time, the controller attempts to delete the provisioned volume and creates an event on the claim

 Existing behavior is un-changed for claims that do not specify `claim.Spec.Class`.

+* **Out of tree provisioning**

+  Following step 4. above, the controller tries to find internal plugin for the `StorageClass`.
+If it is not found, it does not do anything, it just periodically goes to step 1., i.e. tries to find available matching PV.

+  External provisioner must have these features:

+  * It must have a distinct name, following Kubernetenes plugin naming scheme `<vendor name>/<provisioner name>`, e.g. `kubernetes.io/aws-ebs` or `gluster.org/gluster`.

+  * Every time the provisioner needs to report an error to user, it does so by sending an event to the claim that led to the error.
+It is the same way as internal provisioners do and user gets the same experience.

+  * The provisioner must implement also a deleter.
+It must be able to delete storage assets it created.

+  The external provisioner runs in a separate process which watches claims.
+For every claim creation or update, it implements these steps:

+  1. The provisioner inspects if `claim.Annotations["volume.beta.kubernetes.io/storage-provisioner"] == <provisioner name>`.
+     All other claims are ignored.

+  2. The provisioner checks that the claim is unbound, i.e. its `claim.Spec.VolumeName` is empty.
+Bound volumes are ignored.

+  3. If tries to find a StorageClass instance referenced by annotation `volume.beta.kubernetes.io/storage-class`.
+If not found, it reports an error and goes back to step i. periodically.

+  4. The provisioner parses arguments in the `StorageClass` and `claim.Labels` and provisions appropriate storage asset.
+On error, it sends all errors as events on the claim and goes back to step i., i.e. re-tries after a while.

+  5. When the volume is provisioned, it submits a new PV representing the storage asset.
+When this fails, it SHOULD retry creating the PV again few times.
+If all attempts fail, it MUST delete the storage asset.
+All errors are sent as events to the claim.

+     The created PV MUST have these properties:

+     * `pv.Spec.ClaimRef` must point to the claim that led to its creation (including the claim UID).

+     * `pv.Annotations["pv.kubernetes.io/provisioned-by"]` must be set to name of the external provisioner.
+This provisioner will be used to delete the volume!

+     * The provisioner can store any other information it needs to the created PV as annotations.

+  As result, Kubernetes has a PV that represents the storage asset and is bound to the claim.
+From now on, usual processing happens, i.e. the volume controller either binds the PV to the claim or deletes the storage asset (see below for external deleters) when the claim was deleted or bound to another PV in the meantime.

+### Controller workflow for deleting volumes

+When the controller decides that a volume should be deleted it performs these
+steps:

+1. The controller changes `pv.Status.Phase` to `Released`.

+2. The controller looks for `pv.Annotations["pv.kubernetes.io/provisioned-by"]`.
+   If found, it uses this provisioner/deleter to delete the volume.

+3. If the volume is not annotated by `pv.kubernetes.io/provisioned-by`, the controller inspects `pv.Spec` and finds in-tree deleter for the volume.

+4. If the deleter found by steps 2. or 3. is internal, it calls it and deletes the storage asset together with the PV that represents it.

+5. If the deleter is not known to Kubernetes, it does not do anything.

+6. External deleters watch for PV changes.
+When `pv.Status.Phase == Released && pv.Annotations['pv.kubernetes.io/provisioned-by'] == <deleter name>`,
+   the deleter deletes the storage asset and after that it deletes the PV.
+   Any error should be sent as an event on the PV being deleted and the deleter should retry to delete the volume periodically.

+   Note that watching `pv.Status` has been frowned upon in the past, however in this particular case we could use it quite reliably to trigger deletion.

 ### `StorageClass` API